 Pack It Up

-Whether you hike the trail in prime larch season, or any other time, you’re bound to love it just as much as I do!
+Whether you hike the trail in prime larch season or any other time, you’re bound to love it just as much as I do!
+As always, be sure to check road conditions, current weather, and trail conditions before heading out.

 If you have questions about this trail, leave me a comment!
 I’d love to help with your trail planning.